LYMQY/LYMQY.github.io/index.md

 ## About Me

-I'm currently a Ph.D. student at Xi'an Jiaotong University
+I'm currently a bachelor's student majoring in Computer Science and Technology at <a href="https://www.xjtu.edu.cn/" target="_blank">Xi'an Jiaotong University</a>, and my minor subjects is Financial Technology.

 ## Research Interests